 Arcana Heart 3 Xtend – Haven’t heard much about this one (other than being set to Event Mode, so no 1p play) but Team Arcana is at the show.

-Batsugun EXA Label – This is the first time that this new remaster for Batsugun is publicly available, and it’s been bringing out fans, including one who brought his Saturn disc.
+Batsugun EXA Label – Lastly, this is the first time that this new remaster for Batsugun has been made publicly available, and it’s been bringing out fans, including one who brought his Saturn port disc.

 Konami

 Konami, as usual, doesn’t have much that you will find out West, but they are still trucking along making content for the JP market.
-They also have some medal games on hand, which we don’t really care about around these parts.
+They also have some medal games on hand… which we don’t really care about around these parts (heh).
 As they usually do, they have the Bemani Pro League taking place, a circuit of tournaments that focus on their various Bemani games:

-UPDATE: KAC Finals will be held at the next JAEPO event in November.
-KAC covers more than just Bemani titles, so this will certainly generate interest for the next show.
+KAC Finals will be held at the next JAEPO event in November, confirming it will live to see another day (even if downsized).
+KAC covers more than just Bemani titles, so this will certainly generate interest for the next show at least.

 Eldora Crown Eternal Labyrinth – Did you know they still make arcade RPGs in Japan?
 They aren’t like Gauntlet Legends, tending to be a bit more in-depth (which unfortunately makes them anathema for players out West).
 From the description, this one sounds pretty cool, featuring cards that place elements into dungeons and a dungeon creator mode.
 Read more about it here.